frankshearar/Home/Package-Signatures-Technical-Details.md

 A properties document MUST be UTF-8 encoded.

 ## <a id="PackageSignatureFile"></a> The package signature file
-The package signature file has a package entry with the following full, case-sensitive file name (e.g.:  as returned by the [`System.IO.Compression.ZipArchiveEntry.FullName`](https://msdn.microsoft.com/en-us/library/system.io.compression.ziparchiveentry.fullname(v=vs.110).aspx) property):
+The package signature file is a file in a package with the following full, case-sensitive file name (e.g.:  as returned by the [`System.IO.Compression.ZipArchiveEntry.FullName`](https://msdn.microsoft.com/en-us/library/system.io.compression.ziparchiveentry.fullname(v=vs.110).aspx) property):
 ```
 .signature.p7s
 ```
-The entry's file name MUST be encoded with the default ZIP character encoding set IBM code page 437.
-The entry's file type MUST be a regular file (e.g.:  and not a directory, symbolic link, etc.).
-The entry MUST NOT be compressed.
+The package signature file name MUST be encoded with the default ZIP character encoding set IBM code page 437.
+Within the package ZIP file the package signature file's file type MUST be a regular file and MUST NOT be anything other than a regular file (e.g.:  a directory, symbolic link, etc.).
+The package signature file MUST NOT be compressed; it MUST be uncompressed (stored).

+### <a id="PackageSignatureFileContents"></a> Package signature file content
-The entry data MUST be a single CMS `SignedData` as encoded by  [`System.Security.Cryptography.Pkcs.SignedCms.Encode()`](https://msdn.microsoft.com/en-us/library/system.security.cryptography.pkcs.signedcms.encode(v=vs.110).aspx).
+The package signature file content MUST be a single CMS `SignedData` as encoded by  [`System.Security.Cryptography.Pkcs.SignedCms.Encode()`](https://msdn.microsoft.com/en-us/library/system.security.cryptography.pkcs.signedcms.encode(v=vs.110).aspx).
 The CMS MUST have exactly 1 `SignerInfo` in its `SignedData.signerInfos` collection.
 This `SignerInfo` is termed the _primary signature_ or _primary signer_.
 The CMS content (`SignedData.encapContentInfo.eContent`) MUST be a properties document.
 Property names (`name`) and values (`value`) MUST be case-sensitive.

 The properties document's `header-section` MUST contain the following property:
 * `Version`:  This property defines the package signature format version.
 The value MUST be `1`.